Russia continues to reap huge profits from its oil, even as the West seeks new sanctions once morest the country.

 In addition to China and India, discounted Russian barrels go to Turkey, Georgia and some African countries.

-Separately, Ukraine’s national gas company, Naftogaz, said on Wednesday that it could not guarantee shipments of Russian gas across the Ukrainian border to Europe, due to “unauthorized purchases” of gas in the occupied territories.
+Separately, Ukraine’s national gas company, Naftogaz, said on Wednesday that it might not guarantee shipments of Russian gas across the Ukrainian border to Europe, due to “unauthorized purchases” of gas in the occupied territories.

 “Ukraine no longer bears responsibility for transporting Russian gas through Ukrainian territory under Russian military occupation,” Naftogaz said in a statement.
 The company’s CEO, Yuri Vitrenko, said that Russian gas giant Gazprom was still responsible for payments under the contract.

-If the gas is not redirected to safer areas, the decision could affect a third of Russian gas exports through Ukraine, or just under 3% of natural gas demand in the European Union and Britain, according to data from the International Energy Agency.
+If the gas is not redirected to safer areas, the decision might affect a third of Russian gas exports through Ukraine, or just under 3% of natural gas demand in the European Union and Britain, according to data from the International Energy Agency.

 Oil tanker – emoji